-The Corinth Canal is a very important navigational route in the Greek archipelago connecting the Gulf of Corinth with the Saronic Gulf.
+There are a number of man-made canals across the world, built to cut short the route of ships.
+Such canals, including the Panama, the Suez, The White Sea – Baltic Sea and Volga-Don Canal, etc., offer easier or alternative transportation routes across major seawater networks worldwide, enabling the movement goods or people in much more comfortable ways.
+The Corinth Canal in Greece is one of the oldest such canals in the world and a very important navigational route in the Greek archipelago connecting the Gulf of Corinth with the Saronic Gulf.
 The canal’s position, thereby also separates the peninsula of Peloponnese – conveniently converting it into an island – with the Greek mainland.
-And while the Greece canal is quite narrow, it is a vital lifeline for ships wanting to enter the Aegean Sea.
+And, while the Greece canal is quite narrow, it is a fact that the canal is a vital lifeline for ships wanting to enter the Aegean Sea.

 However, a timeline of the emperors who tried to convert the engineering dream into a reality needs to be mentioned.
 This timeline would help understand the happening of events in a proper chronological order: